AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/install-microsoft-teams-connector.md

 >[!NOTE]
 >
->In the above document, execute Optional step 5 as well to ensure that any active user can be granted the role of the organizer from within the Captivate Prime Author app.
+>In the above document, execute Optional step 5 as well to ensure that any active user can be granted the role of the organizer from within the Learning Manager Author app.
 If this step is not executed, users will not have the required access permissions to be organizers and the meeting creation will fail (Microsoft APIs consider the organizer to be the creator of a Teams meeting).

-## Set up Microsoft Teams connector in Captivate Prime
+## Set up Microsoft Teams connector in Learning Manager

-1. Sign in to Captivate Prime as an Integration Admin.
+1. Sign in to Learning Manager as an Integration Admin.

 1. In the Connectors page, select Microsoft Teams connector and click **Connect**.